Dental surgery personal injury compensation solicitors.

 Are dental surgery negligence cases only about physical injuries?

-Not at all, with many physical injuries comes an element of psychological injury, from anxiety over visiting another dentist to worries about the cost of the rectification treatment and in the cases of more serious physical injuries can come more significant trauma related symptoms.
+Not at all, with many physical injuries comes an element of psychological injury, from anxiety over visiting another dentist, to worries about the cost of the rectification treatment.
+In the cases of more serious physical injuries can come more significant trauma related symptoms.

 How much is my dental surgery negligence personal injury claim worth?